The Guide

 Wellington College International Shanghai opened in 2014 on the Huangpu River waterfront in Qiantan, Pudong.
 It serves around 1,660 pupils aged 2-18.
 The British curriculum runs through to the IB Diploma at sixth form.
 Fees for 2025-2026 run from CNY 292,400 for Pre-Nursery and Reception through to CNY 391,000 for Years 12-13, with a non-refundable CNY 3,500 application fee and a CNY 18,000 resource fee on acceptance.

-The Qiantan location is relatively new as a residential area and the school is well-placed for families living in the New Bund district.
-The waterfront campus is one of the more recent additions to Shanghai's international school map, and the school is still building its sixth-form track record in terms of published IB results.
+Qiantan is a newer residential area and the school suits families based in the New Bund district.
+The school is still building a published IB sixth-form track record.

 Shanghai American School